week thirty seven 1100 words

 Find the idioms of the words.

-off the beaten track to upset the apple cart to tighten one's belt a square peg in a round hole
+to upset the apple cart to tighten one's belt off the beaten track a square peg in a round hole

 to get set for bad times or poverty